simonteozw/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a certain day's lessons
+1. User views the `Upcoming` tab
-2. TrackIt@NUS shows all the lessons on the requested day
+2. TrackIt@NUS shows every day's lessons for the next week

     Use case resumes at step 1.

 **Extensions**

 *   1.a.
 The given day does not have any lessons
-    *   1.a.1 TrackIt@NUS shows no lessons
+    *   1.a.1 TrackIt@NUS shows no lessons for that day

         Use case ends.